Dominion Democracy Suite Voting FAQs

 - At a Vote Center check-in station, you will be issued an activation card

-- Insert the card into the Ballot Marking Tablet
+- Insert the card into the base holding the Ballot Marking Tablet

-- Adjust the font size and screen contrast as needed
+- Adjust the font size and screen contrast as needed; you may change the language from English to Spanish or Chinese

 - To advance to the next contest, touch the “Next” button at the bottom of the screen